bevy-logging/bevy_logging/src/subscribers.md

 ## Gizmo Subscriber

 Use to draw gizmos quickly, I have not yet used but I am likely to in future.
+I am intereseted in using Gizmos for debugging if I ever get to them, I will write about them.

+My understanding of Gizmo's is

+They are graphics drawn in immediate mode as opposed to retained;

+Therefore they are not fast or pretty but can be use for marking places such as where your lights are, or testing rotations.

 [Gizmo subscriber](https://docs.rs/crate/bevy_gizmo_log/latest)